dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 ### In applications

-There are options to enable stacktrace collection for troubleshooting, in applications:
+There are options to enable stacktrace collection in applications:

 1. By passing `stackTraceCollectionConfig` to `withLeakTracking` or `enableLeakTracking`.